Silence. Erin walked in it. It was the numbing static in her head. It was the sound of tears falling in her heart. It was everything.

 The leading Worker appeared confused.

 “It is part of custom.
-These ones are taught to express regret/sadness/loss for death.”
+These ones are taught to express regret/sadness/loss for death in appropriate mourning moments.
+To cease work during funerals to not disturb Liscor’s citizens.”

 “The Prognugator carried out his duties.
 The Worker died carrying out his duties.
 No mourning is necessary for broken shells and dead individuals.
 These ones merely express regret of individual Klbkch’s failure to protect.”